samar1h/gym-helper/web/readme.txt

-To run the project using python
+To run the web build using python
     python -m http.server -d .